-Of course, I'm not travelling thousand of miles my train every day--I'm not even on tour at the moment; I'm here in the comfort of my own back yard.
+Of course, I'm not traveling thousand of miles by train every day--I'm not even on tour at the moment; I'm here in the comfort of my own back yard.
 I shouldn't complain.
-But I do envy him a little; he must have played "Banjo" so many times he could just walk out on stage and nail it (fantastic jumps, repeated notes, and all) with no practice (which he probably didn't get anyway while on tour, nevermind spending 18 hours on a train in the freezing cold and then having to play all of a sudden).
+But I do envy him a little; he must have played "Banjo" so many times he could just walk out on stage and nail it (fantastic jumps, repeated notes, and all) with no practice (which he probably didn't get anyway while on tour, never mind spending 18 hours on a train in the freezing cold and then having to play all of a sudden).
 But then, he'd been playing it for at least a decade by then, and he had played it an awful lot of times.

 Which brings me to tonight's grand question--(I love being able to pose the grand questions)--what is it about the nature of consistency that people love to hate so much?